How To Increase Membership in Your Nonprofit Organization

 Establish payment plans.
 If some of your members are struggling to pay their dues all at once, you might consider offering them a payment plan that allows them to pay in installments.
 Whether this is in two installments or monthly payments, you can modify the plan based on what your organization and members need.
 If you do decide to use this option, be sure to set limits and be strict on deadlines.
 Payment plans are a great option to increase membership to those who otherwise could not afford it, but they do require more management than traditional payment options.

 Offer different membership packages.
-If you do see a need to lower dues in the best interest of your members, but still have members willing to pay the full price to keep all of the benefits, consider varying your membership options.
-Instead of offering a single membership type, you can offer several levels of membership, with the benefits corresponding to each price level.
+If you do see a need to lower dues, but still have members who are willing to pay the full price, consider reorganizing your membership structure.
+Instead of offering a single membership type, you can offer several levels of membership, with different benefits corresponding to different price levels.

 Now that we have covered the payment options, we can dive into the dollar amount.
 You have already established which benefits you offer to your members, and you will want to ensure that their membership dues reflect these.

 Start by taking the list of benefits that you offer to your members, and place a dollar amount next to each item that corresponds to how much this benefit costs your organization.
 This might be hard for things like networking opportunities, but be sure to think about the time it takes to facilitate this networking (including management of events, promotion, and member recruitment) and how much you are paying to do this (staff salary, cost of hiring volunteers, supplies).

 Creating this list will not only help give you a better idea of how to cover your costs but will also explain to members where their money is going.